Combing for Credentials: Active Pattern Extraction from Smart Reply: Introduction

-However, one important question has remained largely unaddressed in the literature so far: \emph{what are the risks that applications based on language models, as deployed in industrial settings, will leak sensitive data?} This is the main question we study in this work.
-As a specific application, we consider \emph{Smart Reply}~\cite{smartreply-paper1,deb-etal-2019,UberSR2019}.
-The Smart Reply task is to generate automated replies in response to a text message.
-The goal is to model the conversational exchange between users to provide users with useful automated response selections.
-This might either be an exchange over email or over an instant messaging system such as Teams (see \cite{deb-etal-2019,smartreply-paper1}).
+The question we study is \emph{what are the risks that applications based on language models, as deployed in industrial settings, will leak sensitive data?} As a specific application, we consider \emph{Smart Reply}~\cite{smartreply-paper1,deb-etal-2019,UberSR2019}.
+We focus on the Smart Reply task where the application generates automated replies in response to a text message.
+The goal is to provide users with useful automated response selections to use in an email reply or over an instant messaging system such as Teams (see \cite{deb-etal-2019,smartreply-paper1}).
 In typical Smart Reply applications, the system presents a small, fixed number (usually 3) of replies that the user can choose from in response to a given message.
-An additional goal is for the suggested replies to be as \emph{diverse} as possible (eg. \cite{deb-etal-2019}), so that the user has disparate choices to select from.
+(Thus, Smart Reply is very much in the purview of ``conversational chat systems" as in \cite{chatgpt, anthropic2023claude}.)

-We focus on understanding the potential information leakage vulnerabilities and possible mitigations from a Smart Reply pipeline.
-Our starting point is understanding the end-to-end pipeline.
+We focus on understanding potential information leakage vulnerabilities from a Smart Reply pipeline and the effectiveness of possible mitigations.
 The first step in the pipeline is to collect text data in the form of (message--response) pairs that mimic a conversation between two people.
-This data is then fed to a pre-trained public language model checkpoint, such as GPT-2, with the goal of training the model to produce text responses to a query message.
-Personally identifiable information such as names, phone numbers, and email addresses may be filtered out by a scrubber module before passing the training data to the language model. \autoref{sec:smart_reply} provides details about the Smart Reply pipeline.
+Since the (message--response) pairs used for model training often come from actual conversations between the users of the system, in the form of email exchanges or chat messages, they may contain sensitive data.
+Personally identifiable information such as names, phone numbers, and email addresses may be filtered out by a scrubber module before passing the training data to the language model.
+This data is then fed to a pre-trained public language model, such as GPT-2, with the goal of training the model to produce text responses to a query message. \autoref{sec:smart_reply} provides details about the Smart Reply pipeline.\footnote{In this paper, we consider the GPT-2 model, and do not consider more powerful variants of transformer models such as GPT-3 or GPT-4 since they were not openly available for analysis at the time of writing this paper.
+Also, other language models such as LLaMA~\cite{llama} and Alpaca~\cite{alpaca} were not available until recently.}